 If you'd like to be more daring with your color choices in a small space, then a monochromatic color scheme is a great way to rev up your color, while keeping the look orderly.

 A monochromatic color scheme is easily achieved by choosing shades of the same color to use throughout the room.
-This is a sophisticated look that is very relaxing in a variety of decorating styles.
+This is a sophisticated look that is very relaxing with a variety of decorating styles.

 Dark Colors in a Small Space?